Ultimate Guide to Disneyland Paris with Toddlers (2023)

 Book your Stay at a Disneyland hotel now

-Newport Bay: the nautical themed Newport Bay boasts a fantastic location and quiet and well-equipped rooms.
+Newport Bay Club: the nautical-themed Newport Bay boasts a fantastic location and quiet and well-equipped rooms.
 The swimming pool and gift shop are a huge hit with our toddlers – check prices here!

 Marvel: the most luxurious of the Disney onsite hotels, the Marvel hotel is only a 10-minute walk to the park, has an amazing Superhero Station (an area where you can book meet and greets with a Marvel character) and has a swimming pool – check prices here!